nawab312/Kubernetes/Introduction_to_Kubernetes.md

     - Scheduler Assigns Pods to Nodes.
 The *API Server* notifies the corresponding kubelet to start the pods.
 - What happens if a Kubernetes Node running multiple critical Pods suddenly crashes?
   - Node Failure Detection: The Kubernetes node controller, part of the `kube-controller-manager`, continuously monitors the health of nodes.
 It does this through heartbeat signals received from the kubelet running on each node.
-  - Marking Node as Unreachable: If a node stops sending heartbeats for a specific period (default is 40 seconds), Kubernetes marks it as NotReady.
+  - Marking Node as Unreachable: If a node stops sending heartbeats for a specific period (default is 40 seconds), Kubernetes marks it as NotReady. -> Node Monitor Grace Period
-  - By default, after 5 minutes (300 seconds), the node controller evicts all Pods running on the failed node.
+  - Pod Eviction Timeout -> By default, after 5 minutes (300 seconds), the node controller evicts all Pods running on the failed node.
   - The scheduler then attempts to reschedule these Pods onto other healthy nodes in the cluster.

 **Scheduler (kube-scheduler)**